xrysamuel/CS2303-FileSystem/README.md

 # CS2303 File System

-This is a course assignment where we implement a toy version of an ext2-like network file system from scratch using the C language.
+This is a course assignment where we develop a toy version of an ext2-like network file system from scratch using the C language.
 For more details, please refer to [report](doc/Report.md).

 ## 1 Compile